Roman diocese: Vicars

 The vicars had no real military role and had no troops under their command, which was a significant novelty compared to the Augustan provincial system.
-This was intended to separate military and civilian power and thus prevent rebellions and civil wars.
+The intent was to separate military and civilian power and thus prevent rebellions, civil wars and make the military subject to civilian command.
+They, the prefects and the governors were in control of the logistical support system of the military: provisioning, maintenance, installation planning and construction, funding.